The Difference Between Shareholders and Stakeholders

 Nature

 Shareholders own certain parts of the company by getting equity stocks.
-They earn profit through dividends and capital appreciation in case if the company makes a profit and the index price of the share increases.
+They earn profit through dividends and capital appreciation in case the company makes a profit and the index price of the share increases.
 Conversely, if a company makes a loss, the share price and the return of shareholders also decrease.

 Impact

 Monetary performance, like profit and loss, of the company, directly impacts the shareholders as it shows the stock prices of the company.
 It implies that shareholders are affected by the company’s outcome.
-Whereas stakeholders may be directly or indirectly affected by the performance of the company.

 Viewpoint

 The shareholders always intend a company to carry on activities that positively affect the price of the company’s stocks or increase dividends or activities that improve the financial outcome of the company.
-On contrary, stakeholders are more concerned about the long-term sustainability of a company other than the financial aspect.
-We can say that shareholders are more concerned about quantity while stakeholders focus on quality.

 Conflict of Interest

-The Company may face difficulty while prioritising the interest of shareholders and stakeholders.
-Being the key performers, shareholders want a company to focus on increasing its monetary outcome.
 Whereas, stakeholders want to boost the company’s value and its overall performance without considering the profitability.
 Nowadays, companies are focusing more on stakeholder value as a part of corporate social responsibility (CSR).

 Quick Sum Up